tiran/cpython/Doc/library/ftplib.rst

    is a :class:`ssl.SSLContext` object which allows bundling SSL configuration options, certificates and private keys into a single (potentially long-lived) structure.
 Please read :ref:`ssl-security` for best practices.

-   *keyfile* and *certfile* are a legacy alternative to *context* -- they can point to PEM-formatted private key and certificate chain files (respectively) for the SSL connection.

    .. versionadded:: 3.2